Do-It-Yourself Legal Packets

-Divorce and Custody Paperwork Available at the Law Library
+Divorce, Custody, and Paternity Paperwork at the Law Library

-• Divorce and custody packets are available in the Law Library, located on the second floor of the Central Library.
+These DIY packets with paperwork for divorce, custody, and paternity in Kalamazoo County are free to download and print.
+Printed packets are also available in the Law Library, located on the second floor of the Central Library.

-• Packets include the necessary forms for an uncontested divorce or child custody.
-In special circumstances other forms may be required.
+Divorce packets include instructions and forms for an uncontested divorce in Kalamazoo County.
+In other circumstances different forms may be required.

 Need Help?

-The divorce packet has instructions on the basic steps in a divorce.
-But for detailed, step by step instructions we recommend The Michigan Divorce Book, by Michael Maran or the family law section of MichiganLegalHelp.org.
+The divorce packets have instructions on the basic steps in a divorce.
+For detailed, step-by-step instructions we recommend The Michigan Divorce Book by Michael Maran or the family law section of MichiganLegalHelp.org.
 We always have a copy of The Michigan Divorce Book to use in the Law Library, but check our catalog for copies that you can check out with your KPL library card.

 Frequently Asked Questions